-CFCM seeks to objective in its distribution of grants and distributions from our various funds.
+CFCM seeks to be objective in its distribution of grants from our various funds.
 We are not the end-users of dollars entrusted into our care.
-That said, we do have certain principles to guide our work when we have decision authority (see Page 1) and we have a set of six priority areas for grants that the CFCM board directs.
+That said, we do have certain principles to guide our work (see Page 1) when we have decision authority, and we have a set of six priority areas for grants that the CFCM board directs.
 Those six areas are: